 Forecast cash flow data

 - Accounts payable/accounts receivable.
 Forecasting AP and AR is an integral part of the cash forecasting process.
 Quite often, short-term payable and receivables are already recorded in ERP/accounts systems.
 If this data is available, it is therefore beneficial to include it in the forecast process.
 For more information, read our post on increasing accounts receivable forecasting accuracy.

 - Budgeting/planning systems.
 Longer-term forecasted cashflows may be contained in budgeting/planning systems.

 - Treasury Management Systems (TMS).
-Depending on the system, and how it is being used, the TMS can also hold some of the required forecast cashflow (such as financing or intercompany cashflows).
+Depending on the system, and how it is being used, the TMS may also hold some of the required forecast cashflow data (such as financing or intercompany cashflows).

 Actual cash flow data

 - Bank account data.
 Most commonly stored in MT940 or BAI2 files, automating bank account inputs means identifying and extracting the relevant information automatically.